CentOS-PaaS-SIG/contra-env-setup/README.md

 * pipeline_dir: Relative directory in the project repo where Jenkins pipelines are stored: default=config/pipelines/buildconfigs
 * sample_pipeline_dir: Relative directory in the sample project repo where Jenkins pipelines are stored: default=config/pipelines/buildconfigs

+### Metrics variable configuration
+* jenkins_enable_metrics: Used to configure the Jenkins Influxdb plugin
+* influxdb_admin_user: The admin username for Influxdb
+* influxdb_admin_password: The password to give the admin user
+* influxdb_api_route: The route that Jenkins will use to contact Influxdb
+* grafana_admin_user: The admin username for Grafana
+* grafana_admin_password: The password to give the Grafana admin

+### Jenkins Job DSL variable configuration
+* jenkins_dsl_job_repo: The repo to pull jobs from.
+Configured as GitHubORG/repoName
+* jenkins_dsl_repo_branch: The branch of the job dsl repo

 ## Templates

 Note that it is possible to use {{ ansible_vars }} in your Openshift Templates.